Nils-Stumpfe/exercism-java/Track.md

 Java:

+    - boolean-Statements:
-    - boolean-Statements: AND binds stronger than OR.
+        - AND binds stronger than OR.

+    - Array-Lists:
+        - remove removes the first of the matching Elements.

 KI:
     - O3 ist extrem stark.

-# Track:
-Hello-world:

-lasagna:

-Annalyn: